+So is eating fish good for arthritis and joint pain?
 In a recent study, researchers looked at the eating habits of 176 patients with rheumatoid arthritis.
 They found that the more fish people ate, the less they experienced joint pain, swelling and stiffness associated with rheumatoid arthritis.
 People who ate fish twice a week or more reported significantly fewer symptoms than people who ate fish less than once a month.

 This was a small study.
 But researchers are hopeful that the finding will help identify new ways to help patients manage rheumatoid arthritis. “...It suggests that fish consumption may lower inflammation related to rheumatoid arthritis disease activity,” says lead researcher Dr. Sara Tedeschi.